 Cutting the Cedar Planks

-- Front and Back: Two pieces of 6” x 8” with a triangular top (8” height, 6” at the base, peaking at the top)
+- Front and Back: Two pieces with triangular tops (6″ base, 8″ height, peaked at top)

-Lay the base plank flat and prepare the side planks.
-Attach the sides upright using wood glue and screws.
-Drill pilot holes before inserting screws to prevent splitting.
+Lay the base flat and attach the side planks upright using both wood glue and screws.
+Drill pilot holes before the screws — cedar splits more easily than you’d expect near edges.
 Each side should be flush with the base edges.
-Allow the glue to dry for a few minutes before proceeding to reduce the chance of shifting.
+I’m apparently a pilot-hole person for every screw I drive into cedar, and it works reliably for me while skipping that step never does on this species.
+Let the glue set a few minutes before moving to the front and back panels.

 Adding the Roof